YCK970402/starter-hugo-academic/content/event/Language-Seminar/index.md

 location: University of Illinois Urbana-Champaign
 address:
-  street: testing
+  street:
   city: Champaign
   region: IL
-  postcode: '99999'
+  postcode: ''
   country: USA

-summary: testing
+summary:
-abstract: 'testing'
+abstract: ''

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.